Operation fidelity explored by numerical range of Kraus operators: Abstract

 \section{Abstract}

 Present-day quantum devices require precise implementation of desired quantum channels.
 To characterize the quality of implementation one uses the average operation fidelity $F$, defined as the fidelity between an initial pure state and its image with respect to the analyzed operation, averaged over an ensemble of pure states.
-We analyze statistical properties of the operation fidelity for low-dimensional channels and study its extreme values and probability distribution, both of which can be used for statistical channel discrimination.
-These results are obtained with help of the joint numerical range of the set of Kraus operators representing a channel.
+We analyze the statistical properties of the operation fidelity for low-dimensional channels and study its extreme values and probability distribution.
+These results are obtained with the help of the joint numerical range of the set of Kraus operators representing a channel.
 Analytic expressions for the density $P\left(F\right)$ are derived in some particular cases including unitary and mixed unitary channels as well as quantum maps represented by commuting Kraus operators.
-Measured distributions of operation fidelity can be used to distinguish between two quantum operations.
+We propose a scheme for fidelity-based channel estimation which uses the distribution of operation fidelity.